6 Tips for Building an Optimal Network for Your Business

 The “Cloud”

-What does running in the Cloud mean?
+What does running in the cloud mean?
 Basically, you are renting your server(s)’ needs on a monthly basis.
 Servers are located in a secured data center somewhere other than your office.
-You are paying for compute power, storage, backup, connectivity and redundancy on an as-needed basis.
+You are paying for computing power, storage, backup, connectivity, and redundancy on an as-needed basis.
 Connectivity from workstations to servers is via the Internet.
-Cloud Pros:- Ability to scale network performance and capacity on the fly in almost real time

 - Improved security for data and the business